 How to Spot a Bad Recipe

 As a home cook who makes nearly every meal for himself, I’ve seen a lot of recipes both online and in cookbooks.
-Nearly every recipe can be divided into three distinct categories: amazing, satisfactory, and horrible.
-If you’re a new cook, it can be hard to make a distinction between these groups, especially if you’re trying to follow a recipe that has no user ratings.
+These recipes can range from transcendentally delicious to damn near inedible.
+If you’re a new cook, it can be hard to predict the distinction, especially if you’re trying to follow a recipe that has no user ratings.
 While there is no definitive way to tell good recipes from bad ones, there are some clear warning signs that your next meal may launch rancid warfare on your taste buds.

-The problem with most bad recipes is that they sacrifice flavor for time.
+The problem with most bad recipes is that they sacrifice flavor for things like time or product placement.
 This usually means using processed products in place of home-prepared alternatives.
 It’s perfectly understandable for home cooks to want to save time, but cutting corners is rarely worth it.
 There are plenty of great recipes out there that are also fast.
-If you want a good lasagna, take the time to make it right on a night where you do have time.
+If you want a good lasagna, take the time to make it right on a night when you do have time.

 1. No More Canned Soups or Sauces